HenriqueBnchn/HenriqueBnchn/README.md

 ---

 ### :man_technologist: About Me :
 I’m a brazilian Junior Developer focusing on FullStack.
-Currently working as a network technician at SpeedTravel Telecom.
+Currently working as a NOC Analyst at 2Com Consulting.

 - :telescope: I’m looking for my first oportunity to work with software development.